omniosorg/kayak/README.md

 `install-tftp`:
-	Builds the miniroot.gz file, which is what PXE Kayak feeds to GRUB or Loader to boot itself on a PXE boot.
+	Builds the miniroot.gz file, which is what PXE Kayak feeds to Loader to boot itself on a PXE boot.
 Independent target.

 `install-iso`:
 	Builds both `install-{web,tftp}` and then proceeds to construct